mabsolut/paper_code_associations_alpage_volant/README.md

 Analyses were performed under Linux; multiprocessing is more reliable on this operating system.

 Some steps (notably the computation of all possible effect-size combinations) are computationally intensive and may take up to ~3 hours.
 A precomputed option is available to skip these long steps if needed.

+## 4. Reproducibility

+All figures and results presented in the manuscript can be reproduced using the scripts in this repository, starting from main.py.

+## 5. Software versions

+Analyses were conducted under:
+- Python 3.12.3
+- Linux (Ubuntu 24.04.2 LTS)